 In addition to developing instrumental skills, pupils engage in a range of integrated activities, including performing, composing, improvising and listening critically.

 In Key Stage 4 we continuing to build on the foundation laid whilst working with the Essex SEND Brighter Futures Music Project.
 During the Music Tech options lessons, pupils are afforded the opportunity to learn how to use iPad technology to create and record their compositions.

 We think it is vital for pupils to have the opportunity to learn how to play a musical instrument.
 We are delighted this year to be offering the chance for a number of our pupils to have 1:1 music tuition.
 On a Thursday, we offer drum lessons for beginner to advanced level players.
 Using a wide range of knowledge and resources, pupils are taught to understand the fundamentals of music as well as playing the drums.
 Each session they will make music, either with the tutor accompanying on piano or by playing with backing tracks.

 Pupils across the school can also learn to play the acoustic, electric and bass guitars as part of our Friday afternoon free choice provision.

-The School Choir is now in its fourth year.
+The School Choir is now in its sixth year.
 During that time we have given performances at the Cliffs Pavilion, London Palladium, local care homes and at our annual Carol Service and Summer Fete.
 The choir currently numbers 25 pupils aged 11-16 and all pupils are welcome to join, regardless of singing experience.